Nalchamp/VBA-Challenge/README.md

             multiple_year_stock.vb
             multiple_year_stock_data.bas

 The scripts used were all learned from the course with the addition of a script learned from the following website.
-This script was to conver the data from numbers to perventage with two decimal places.
+This script was to convert the data from numbers with no decimals to percentage with two decimal places.

 https://stackoverflow.com/questions/12962656/format-cells-in-excel-for-decimal-places-using-a-macro